 Then, slowly, they circle towards each other again through loss, experience and tragedy.
 Connell helps Marianne see that she deserves to be with a man who likes and cares for her and doesn't hurt her.
 While the scenes where she talks to him without judgement and then quietly watches over him from afar while he struggles with depression and the death of his friend are some of the most powerful in the series and make up for all their stupid, senseless breakups.

 It’s exciting to see mental health being explored and tackled with such compassion, openness, care and authenticity on television.

-Our Marianne and Connor are growing up, gaining maturity and beginning to experience what selfless love feels like.
+Our Marianne and Connell are growing up, gaining maturity and beginning to experience what selfless love feels like.